Tamschi/Asteracea/book/src/static_components/child_components.md

 ## Child Component Instancing

+> Note: Rust is good at erasing empty instances!
+>
+> If your reused component is stateless, please restate the component's type name instead of using instancing.
+This will keep your code clearer and less interdependent.
+>
+> For more information, see [The Rustonomicon on Zero Sized Types (ZSTs)](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts).

 Instead of instantiating and storing a child component multiple times, you can instance it by giving it a name and referencing it elsewhere through a Rust block:

 ```rust asteracea=Outer